-Learn the basics of the stock market, including types of stocks, market functions, and key investing terms.
-A must-read guide for first-time investors.
+Learn the basics of the stock market, including types of stocks, market functions, and key terms relevant to new investors.

 Most publicly traded companies issue common stock.
-These shareholders have voting rights and may receive dividends.
-They benefit from company growth but also bear risk if the company underperforms.
+Shareholders have voting rights and may receive dividends.
+They benefit when the company grows but also carry the risk if the company underperforms.

 Preferred stockholders receive fixed dividends before common shareholders but usually lack voting rights.
-They are considered less risky than common stocks.
+These stocks generally have lower price fluctuations compared to common stocks.

 Large-cap: Companies with high market value; generally more stable.

-Mid-cap: Medium-sized companies; balanced risk and growth potential.
+Mid-cap: Medium-sized companies; offer balanced risk and growth potential.

 Small-cap: Smaller companies with higher growth potential but more volatility.